TrshPuppy/obsidian-notes/cybersecurity/tools/gobuster.md

 # Gobuster
 Gobuster is a tool used to #brute-force #URIs including directories and files as well as #DNS subdomains.
-- Enumerates hidden directories and files
+It does so by enumerating hidden directories and files.

 ## Usage:
 ```